-Hamdan plans to launch a concert series, EP album and video titled ‘Voice of the Displaced’, to create a music project in collaboration with a range of musicians who have found themselves on Lebanese soil due to circumstances beyond their control.
+Zeid Hamdan has launched a concert series, EP album, and video titled ‘Voice of the Displaced’, to create a music project in collaboration with a range of musicians who find themselves on Lebanese soil due to circumstances beyond their control.
 The project uses this topic as a further example of how the political circumstances in the region affect people’s lives.
-Musicians living outside their home countries present the issue by expressing their fears, hopes and dreams, thus spreading tolerance and understanding through their practice.
-The album will stimulate people to think differently about the musicians’ backgrounds and why they are where they are now.
-Undoubtedly some of their audience will find themselves in a similar situation.
-The musicians will record a four-track collaboration, produced over two weeks and presented through a series of concerts following the recording of the EP and creation of a music video.
+Musicians living outside their home countries present the issue by expressing their fears, hopes, and dreams, and thus, spreading tolerance and understanding through their practice.
+The album stimulates people to think differently about the musicians’ backgrounds and why they are where they are now.
+Undoubtedly, some of their audience will find themselves in a similar situation.
+The musicians are recording a four-track collaboration, produced over two weeks, and presented through a series of concerts following the recording of the EP and creation of a music video.

 Zeid Hamdan is a Lebanese music composer.
 He is the producer behind some of the most successful bands on the Lebanese and regional alternative scene.
-For instance, he co-founded the legendary band Soap Kills together with renowned singer Yasmine Hamdan.
-Hamdan’s texts are often romantic-humouristic, placing him in the Lebanese tradition of songwriters who combine melodies with a subtle satirical outlook on the bigger and smaller things of life.
+Some of his work includes co-founding the legendary band, Soap Kills, with renowned singer, Yasmine Hamdan.
+Hamdan’s texts are often romantic-humouristic, placing him in the Lebanese tradition of songwriters who combine melodies with a subtle satirical outlook on the bigger and smaller aspects of life.